openharmony/docs/en/device-dev/get-code/sourcecode-acquire.md

 You can use any of the following methods to acquire the OpenHarmony source code:

 -   **Method 1**: Acquire the source code from the Gitee code repository.
 You can use the **repo** or **git** tool to download the latest code from the code repository.
 -   **Method 2**: Acquire the source code from [DevEco Marketplace](https://repo.harmonyos.com/#/en/home).
-Visit [DevEco Marketplace](https://repo.harmonyos.com/#/en/home), search for your desired open-source distribution, and download the bundle list \(or customize bundles and download the bundle list\).
-Then use the **hpm-cli** tool to download and install the bundles and compilation toolchain on your local PC.
+Visit [DevEco Marketplace](https://repo.harmonyos.com/#/en/home), search for your desired open-source distribution, and download the component list \(or customize components and download the component list\).
+Then use the **hpm-cli** tool to download and install the components and compilation toolchain on your local PC.
 -   **Method 3**: Download the compressed file of a distribution from a mirror site.
 This method provides a fast download speed, so you can also use this method for obtaining the source code of an earlier version.
 -   **Method 4**: Acquire the source code from the GitHub image repository.
 You can use the **repo** or **git** tool to download the latest code from the code repository.